-Your personal data and your privacy in our acupuncture practice
+Your personal data and your privacy in the practice of Bio Qi.

-In our practice various personal data about you can be processed.
+In the practice various personal data about you can be processed.
 This is necessary to be able to treat you properly and necessary for the financial settlement of the treatment.
 In addition, processing may be necessary for, for example, combating a serious risk to your health or to comply with a legal obligation.
+When you agree to make an appointment for treatment, you automatically agree to the AVG statement.

 The duties of practice